-These rules govern the procedure in the juvenile courts of Minnesota for all adoptions pursuant to Minn.
-Stat. § 259.20 to § 259.89 and adoptions of children under the guardianship of the commissioner of human services pursuant to Minnesota Statutes § 260C.601 to § 260C.637.
-These rules do not apply to a change of name under Minn.
-Stat. § 259.10 to § 259.13.
+These rules govern the procedure in the juvenile courts of Minnesota for all adoptions pursuant to Minnesota.
+Statutes. § 259.20to § 259.89 and adoptions of children under the guardianship of the commissioner of human services pursuant to

+Minnesota Statutes § 260C.601-.637.
+These rules do not apply to a change of name under Minnesota.
+Statutes.-§ 259.10 to § 259.13.
 Rules 39, 42, 43, and 44 regarding contested adoptions do not apply to children under the guardianship of the commissioner of human services.